-In 2009, the Friends of the Library approved an annual award to be given to an exemplary work-study student in duPont Library.
+In 2009, the Friends of the Library approved an annual award to be given to an exemplary work-study student in Library and Information Technology Services.
 This award was given in honor, and now in memory, of Dr. Derek Waller.
 The prize is in the form of a book in the student’s primary field of study, as well as a cash award.
 Board members established this prize to recognize the diligence and dedication of Derek Waller during his years as Secretary to the Board of the Friends of the Library.
-An original bookplate noting both Derek’s efforts and the selected student’s work will be placed in the book.
 Prior to coming to Sewanee, Derek was Professor of Political Science at Vanderbilt University.
 Besides his tenure as Secretary to the Friends of the Library Board, Derek was a tutor at Sewanee Elementary School.

 Lindsey Sikorski, Access Services (Circulation)

 Lindsey Sikorski has been working for the Circulation Department since her freshman year at Sewanee.
 While still only a junior, Lindsey is an outstanding student worker and leader.
 Her reliability, competence, and calm demeanor make her an indispensable member of the Circulation work-study staff.
 She is always willing to help with training new workers, and in the rare case that she doesn't know how to do something she’s not afraid to ask questions.
 She always comes to her shifts ready to work and full of contagious positive energy.
 While I have only been working with student workers since August, it is clear to me that Lindsey is special and deserving of recognition.